intelltec/yeastar_sms_to_telegram/README.md

 ## Features
 - Connects to an SMS gateway to receive incoming SMS messages.
 - Beautifies SMS messages with emojis to enhance readability.
-- Forwards messages to a specified Telegram chat or goup or channel.
+- Forwards messages to a specified Telegram chat or group or channel.
 - Easy configuration via an `.env` file to manage settings.
 - *NEW* Multithreading app for collecting sms from unlimited number of gateways
 - *NEW* Logging with info/error/debug levels
+- *NEW* Exception handling and multiple checks for threads/connections' health
+- *NEW* Separate thread for watchdog, binded with it's own base thread.

 ## Technologies
 This project utilizes: